-Hey, folks!
-In this article, we will be focusing on the Step-By-Step Approach to convert kilometers to miles using Python.
+In this article, we will be focusing on the Step-By-Step Approach to convert kilometers to miles in Python.

-Understanding the logic behind the conversion of kilometer to miles
+Understanding the logic behind the conversion of kilometers to miles

 Let us start from the basics i.e. understanding the meaning of these measuring units.
-Kilometer and miles represents the units of length.
+Kilometers and miles represent the units of length.

 1 kilometer equals 0.62137 miles.

 Miles = kilometers * 0.62137 OR Kilometers = Miles / 0.62137

 Thus, the value of 0.62137 can be considered as the conversion factor or ratio for the conversion to take place.

 Having understood the logic behind the conversion, let us now understand and implement the same using Python as the code base.